gwu-libraries/DigOp/README.md

 **Part III - Configuring installation**

 1. Login to mysql, create the Database, Database user and assign the privileges to user.
-Change the username and password.
+Change the username and password

 	mysql -u root -p
         create Database Production